 - 2. Electoral Procedures: Departmental elections for the Personnel and Budget Committee and for Department Chair are governed by the BoT (IX.1), which stipulates that the elections for P and B and Chair must be held at the same time-i.e. during the same meeting (although under extraordinary circumstances the meeting may be suspended and reconvened as soon as reasonably possible).
 By-laws should indicate the order in which voting takes place, e.g. first Chair election and then P and B, and then P and B alternates. - A) The term of office for Chair and for P and B is three years and the elections are to be held triennially, in the first week of May of the year in which the current Chair's term of office expires.
 Elections must proceed via secret ballot.
 By-laws should stipulate which members of the faculty (e.g. members of the Policy Committee, Committee on Committees, or others) or departmental staff will count votes.
 Proxy or mail voting is prohibited; all voting must take place in person during the department meeting. - B) The Chair of the Department and the four other members of the Personnel and Budget Committee must be elected by a majority of those eligible to vote.
 By-laws should stipulate how nominations for these positions should take place, and should include the minimum number of nominations necessary to stand.
 The BoT by-laws do not require a nominated member of the department to be physically present to accept or reject the nomination; however, departments typically require each candidate to acknowledge his/her willingness to serve.
 By-laws should indicate the course in which events shall unfold in the case were majorities are not reached, i.e. if multiple ballots are required.
-The election of Department Chair is subject to the approval of the President and the Board. - C) Each department also elects two alternate members of the P and B. An alternate serves when a regular member is on leave from the committee for a specified period of a term or longer, or when in the determination of recommendations for reappointment, promotion or tenure the disqualification of regular members would reduce the membership to three or fewer.
-Department by-laws should also specify the procedures for the election of an Acting Chair should a vacancy occur prior to the conclusion of the three-year term.
-Please note that if the department has a Deputy Chair, the Deputy Chair does not automatically assume the position of Chair; there must be a formal election for Chair. - 3.
-Eligibility to Serve: The department Chair must be tenured or approved for tenure at the time of election, unless the college obtains a waiver from the CUNY BoT.
+The election of Department Chair is subject to the approval of the President and the Board. - C) Each department may elect two alternate members of the P and B during the triennial election.
+No more than one of the alternates may be untenured.
+An alternate serves only when a regular member is on leave from the committee for a specified period of 8 weeks or longer, or when the disqualification of regular members would reduce the membership to three or fewer.
+If a member of the P and B is not reappointed, resigns, or retires, or otherwise is no longer eligible to serve on the P and B, the Department may either elect a new member of the P and B or elevate an alternate to finish out their term (this election will not result in the beginning of a new 3-year term). - D) Department by-laws should also specify the procedures for the election of an Acting Chair should a vacancy occur prior to the conclusion of the three-year term.
+Please note that if the department has a Deputy Chair, the Deputy Chair does not automatically assume the position of Chair; there must be a formal election for Chair.

+3. Eligibility to Serve: The department Chair must be tenured or approved for tenure at the time of election, unless the college obtains a waiver from the CUNY BoT.
 The other four members of the Personnel and Budget committee must hold Faculty Rank and at least three must be tenured.
 (For departments with fewer than five members, see BoT IX.1.e.)